• English

 We recommend that you wear hiking boots suitable for walking in the mountains for several days.

-Choose shoes with high uppers that protect your ankles well, as they will be put under great strain.
+Choose high neck shoes to protect your ankles better as they will be under big pressure for the entire trek.

-Your shoes should also have a sole that is flexible enough to evolve on all types of terrain, a good grip and be waterproof (Gore-Tex membrane or equivalent).
+Your shoes should also have a sole flexible enough to adjust to all types of terrain, a good grip and be waterproof (Gore-Tex membrane or equivalent).

 What hiking bag is recommended for the Tour du Mont Blanc?

-If you are going to trek for several days, we advise you to carry a bag that is very comfortable to carry, even if it means carrying a few extra grams compared to a bag designed for lightness.
+If you are going to trek for several days, we advise you to carry a bag which is very comfortable, even if it means carrying a few extra grams compared to a bag designed for lightness.

-Choose a bag with wide shoulder straps, a waist belt that follows your walk and one that is adapted to your morphology.
+Choose a bag with wide shoulder straps, a waist belt that follows your walk and one adapted to your morphology.

-Where can I find the check-list to do the TMB?
+Where can I find the equipment check-list to do the TMB?

 What should I wear for a trek?